Amanuensis Resume Examples, Tips & Free Templates

 - Opt for a simple font.
 Avoid funny symbols and beautiful fonts.
 Use the same sans-serif font for all resume sections.
 Arial, Helvetica, or Calibri work best for resumes.
 You may use a bigger font for your name and section headlines (Experience, Education, and so on).

 - Proofread before sending.
 ATS will not recognize misspelled words on your resume.
 And if your application makes it through screening, 59% of recruiters are ready to toss a resume with spelling mistakes.
 So, take the time to proofread the document carefully.
-After all, wriring communication skills are essential for the administrative assistant!
+After all, wriring communication skills are essential for the clerk!

 Just a quick reminder - if you're looking for a resume template optimized for ATS, you can find it here!
-Our team has developed recruiter-approved template for every job, including medical administrative assistant, sales administrative assistant, and more.
+Our team has developed recruiter-approved template for every job, including medical administrative assistant, sales executive assistant, and more.

-Here are some administrative assistant resume summary examples.
+Here are some clerk resume summary examples.

 Resume summary example for experienced administrative professionals